pixelastic/norska/README.md

 be discarded (except for those starting with `ais-` or `js-`).

 `./src/script.js` is the JavaScript entrypoint.
-It will be compiled through Babel and Webpack to produce one file.
+It will be compiled through Webpack to produce one file.

 Static assets are copied from source to destination without any transformation, and keeping the same directory structure.